CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

  * **Currently selected view:** This represents the predefined cost analysis view configuration.
 Each view includes date range, granularity, group by, and filter settings.
 The default view shows the current billing period's total combined costs, but you can switch to one of the other built-in views.

- * **Cost (1):** Shows the total usage and purchase costs for the current month, as they're accrued and will show on your bill.
+ * **Cost (1):** Shows the total usage and purchase costs for the current month, as they're accrued and will appear on your bill.
 Costs are estimated until the invoice is generated and do not factor in credits.
 Pay-as-you-go subscriptions only include usage costs.

- * **Forecast (2):** Shows the total forecasted costs for time period you choose.
+ * **Forecast (2):** Shows the total forecasted costs for the time period you choose.
 The Forecast is based on usage for the selected time period and does not account for purchases.
 Changes in usage may take up to a week to be reflected.

  * **Budget (if selected) (3):** Shows the planned spending limit for the selected scope, if available.

- * **Accumulated granularity (4):** Shows the total aggregate daily costs, from the beginning of the billing period.
+ * **Accumulated granularity (4):** Shows the total aggregate daily costs from the beginning of the billing period.
 You can easily monitor your spending trend versus the budget after creating a budget for your billing account or subscription.
 Hover over a date to view the accumulated cost for that day.

  * **Pivot (donut) charts (5):** These charts provide dynamic pivots, breaking down the total cost by a common set of standard properties.
 They show the largest to smallest costs for the current month.